DaanDirker/FlutterLearning/README.md

 # Flutter Learning

-All samples that were made during the learning of the Flutter framework.
+All samples that were made while learning the Flutter framework.

 ## Installation
 Each individual directory, or sample in this repository contains a Flutter project.
 They each require the same installation before usage.
 To perform the installation a enviorement with the Flutter SDK is required.